Whether you have a job or you are running your own business it makes sense to sort out your tax from day one.

-If you have come from abroad to work in the UK, we suggest you also visit our International students page.
+If you have come from abroad to study and work in the UK, we suggest you also visit our International students page.

 You may undertake temporary work through an agency, if this is the case you may want to refer to our information on agency workers in our Employment section which explains some of the tax issues you need to be aware of.

 You may also undertake unpaid ‘work’ as a volunteer or intern to improve your chances of a permanent job in the future.
 If you are paid expenses in connection with this work, you may want to refer to our page I am a volunteer: are there any tax rules I need to be aware of?.